Anthony Durnford: South African duty

 On 23 January 1872, he arrived in Cape Town, still never having seen active service.
 He was, however, promoted to major on 5 July 1872 and lieutenant-colonel on 11 December 1873.

 Of the 16 months following his arrival in the Cape, Durnford spent the greater portion at King William's Town.
 In a letter to his mother he wrote of the blacks: ″...they are at least honest, chivalrous and hospitable, true to their salt, although only barbarians.
 They are fine men, very naked and all that sort of thing, but thoroughly good fellows.″ He appears to have adhered to this view throughout the remaining years of his life.

 He was later stationed at Pietermaritzburg, where he was befriended by Bishop Colenso, and he joined Theophilus Shepstone on an expedition to crown King Cetshwayo.
 Durnford had a close relationship with the bishop's daughter Frances Ellen Colenso.
 His marriage, though in a poor state, meant that they remained only close friends.
 Miss Colenso later wrote two books in support of his military reputation, My Chief and I (1880) and History of the Zulu Wars (1880).

 Durnford saw some action in pursuit of Langalibalele at Bushman's River Pass (3 November 1873), where he showed great courage.
-During the skirmish, Dunford received two assegai stabs, one in his side, the other in his elbow; severing a nerve thus paralysing his left under-arm and hand for the rest of his life.
+During the skirmish, Durnford received two assegai stabs, one in his side, the other in his elbow; severing a nerve thus paralysing his left under-arm and hand for the rest of his life.
 Durnford managed to shoot two of his assailants with his revolver and to extricate himself.
 His Natal Carbineers had abandoned him, but his loyal Basuto troopers stood by him.

 In 1878 Durnford, as the senior Royal Engineer officer in the colony, served on Sir Henry Bulwer's Boundary Commission to investigate the disputed border between the Transvaal and the Zulu Kingdom.
 Later that year he was given the task of planning the formation of an African auxiliary force which soon became the Natal Native Contingent (NNC).